fpom/cow/README.md

    one archive (for instance, Python/C do not need any change, while Processing need to put files in a subdirectory named from one of the source files)
+ - add a 32x32 icon as `static/img/YOUR_LANG.png`
+ - edit `cow.ini` to add an entry for you language

 ## Installation